WayfaringBloke/dnd/writing/pub/World.md

 - -40y - Restrictions placed on who could live where, Sallowers vs Natives
 - -10y - Royal West Backs out as the Cobalt mines are running dry and political tension is rising.
 Ingraham rises to power as man willing to defend Sallow's legacy when even Royal West won't.
 - Now - It has become clear to almost everyone that the cobalt mines have run out.
 There is general economic disarray as Reeves hasn't planned for this.
-- +1y - Reeves may be overthrown soon by a group of socialist revolutionaries

 ![](https://i.imgur.com/aQL6XiZ.png)